hugoferquiroz/AITeacherAllocation/README.md

 The main goal of this project is

 # Use of Case
 _"Predict the number of classroom in the schools to determine the teacher allocation and budget"_

+# Scope of the project
+For now, the scope of the project is for kindergarden and primary schools managed by the Ministry of Education